 The Pilsner Urquell is as good as you’ll find it anywhere, and you may find the format of standing results in you drinking more of the stuff than usual – that and the nerves, I guess.
 At 46 crowns for a pint, it’s on the high side of pubs still catering for locals rather than tourists, but if I told you that equates to £1.50 a pint I’m sure you won’t quibble!
 Don’t even bother asking what else is on to drink, as there isn’t anything.
 You’re on Pilsner or spirits – that’s it.

 There is a room around the back which receives table service (it will either be the rakishly thin lady or the more comely lady of the house who is in attendance).
 Access to these tables can depend on reservations and at a loss of that, good luck.
 Though I haven’t yet had the pleasure, it looks a truly pleasant place to be with seating facing in around the room creating that feel of conviviality you’re searching for when you try pubs like this.
-The format is simple and yet for other places make creating such genius loci seem like alchemy.
+The format is simple and effective.
+Why do so many other places make genius loci seem like alchemy?

 Though Prague is currently experiencing a wave in characterless craft beer bars, and has an almost bottomless trunk full of cheap but featureless macro-brewery branded drinking holes, you can’t walk far before a true pub hoves into view.
 The real job, as I’ve been finding, is being able to sort the wheat from the chaff, and knowing when is the best time to be there.